Maldus512/website/content/articles/flutter-elm-lvgl/index.md

 }
 ```

-The application data is hidden in a `model` module that can be developed and tested separately from the UI.
+The application data is now hidden in a `model` that can be developed and tested separately from the UI.
 The label update should probably be moved somewhere else with an event system to cover the eventuality of a counter change due to different sources, but you get the idea.

 This is a good starting point, but it was on me (i.e. the developer) to implement it.
 What if I didn't know any better?
 How long would it take me to reach a satisfying solution?
 What about other similar issues, like splitting the UI in pages or implementing some kind of navigation stack?

-LVGL just helps you putting stuff on the screen.
+LVGL just helps you putting stuff on the screen; this kind of features is your responsibility.
-Suffice to say, it took me quite a while of trial and error to properly understand the importance of such policies and how to achieve an effective result.
+Suffice to say, it took me quite a lot of trial and error to implement them properly, with clean and maintainable results.

 This is unfortunate, but I want to focus on what's good.
 The *intent* of the library, for example, is **extremely** clear.
 Most programmers will be familiar with the imperative style - it's arguably the simplest to start with - and understand how that works right away.
-You may consider it verbose and somewhat hard to read, but thanks to its simplicity the API is exceptionally intuitive, communicating immediately and perfectly how it works.
+You may consider it verbose and somewhat hard to read, but thanks to its simplicity the API is exceptionally intuitive, communicating immediately and perfectly how it works.\
 Create a widget, attach a callback, modify the widget.
 Couldn't be any more limpid.
-Could it?

 ## Elm

-Jumping to the extreme opposite end of the spectrum we find Elm.
+To the extreme opposite end of the spectrum we find [Elm](https://elm-lang.org/).

 First of all, it builds web applications, so it's aimed at a completely different target.
+While I deem it more of a UI framework it is technically also a programming language - although a domain-specific one.
-While I deem it more of a UI framework it is technically also a programming language - although a domain-specific one, created with the purpose of crafting web pages.
+It could be described as a much simpler version of Haskell; accordingly, its most prominent feature is a purely functional nature.
-It could be described as a much simpler version of Haskell.
-Accordingly, its most prominent feature is a purely functional nature.
+It's definitely a somewhat exotic approach to UI development but one that fits surprisingly well.

-It's definitely a somewhat esotic approach to UI development but one that fits surprisingly well.
-It funnels the developer experience into an hyperspecific and rigid application structure called The Elm Architecture (TEA for short).
+As a library, Elm funnels the developer experience into an hyperspecific and rigid application structure called The Elm Architecture (TEA for short).
 In a nutshell TEA is based on three simple components:

  - `Model`: the application's data, as in [all of it](https://en.wikipedia.org/wiki/Single_source_of_truth).
 A single data structure and reference where every information internal to the program is stored and modified - not directly since all data is immutable in Elm, but by instantiating a new value every time.
  - `View`: a function that converts the `Model` into a UI representation that can be displayed on a browser, closely related to HTML but still described with Elm's own data structures.
  - `Update`: a function that takes the current `Model`, an event (something coming from the UI or the underlying system) and returns a new `Model`.

-Let's take a look at a similar example to get acquainted with it:
+Let's take a look at another counter application example to get acquainted with it:

 ```elm
 module Main exposing (main)